NUR 294 Evaluation and Testing (2)

 NUR 299 Independent Study (1-3)

 The faculty and student determine the focus of the independent study.
-The study may center on a problem of interest and/or desire to acquire a greater understanding of certain concepts/ processes related to graduate nursing.
+The study may center on a problem of interest and/or desire to acquire a greater understanding of certain concepts/ processes.
 This may involve but not limited to directed readings, assignments, projects, and research.
 Prerequisite: Admission into the MSN program, graduate standing.
 Consent of instructor, approval of faculty advisor, and program director.

 The MSN program reserves the right to make changes regarding content in the Catalog.